 As an example, most software testing is not experimentation (as required by the R&DTI) – you are merely confirming that the software behaves as it was designed to – no knowledge gap.
 Also, technical problems are often resolved by analysis, past experience, or by online research – i.e. no experimentation needed.
 Yes, that is a limitation in the R&DTI, but that’s the way it is…

-Software prototyping on the other hand may well be valid R&D – you have a theory (hypothesis) for what may work, but you aren’t sure, so an experiment is required – there is technical risk.
+Software prototyping, on the other hand, may well be valid R&D – you have a theory (hypothesis) for what may work, but you aren’t sure, so an experiment is required – there is a technical risk.

 In addition, whilst many software engineers (and indeed some companies) believe that they are doing R&D, they are merely undertaking routine software development.
 The principles underpinning the R&DTI are not applied to their R&DTI application – there are no knowledge gaps that require R&D or experimentation.